-Shooting inside suburban Denver mall kills 1; suspect sought
+Shooting at mall in Denver suburb wounds 1; no arrests made

 AURORA, Colo.
-(AP) - Gunfire broke out inside a mall in a Denver suburb on Friday, killing one person and causing shoppers to scatter in search of hiding places, police officials and a witness said.
+(AP) - Gunfire broke out at a mall in a Denver suburb on Friday, wounding at least one person and causing shoppers to scatter in search of hiding places, police officials and a witness said.

-Aurora Police Department spokesman Anthony Camacho said officers were looking for at least one suspect in the shooting that occurred at 4 p.m. inside a J.C.
-Penney store at the Town Center at Aurora mall.

-He said there was no ongoing threat inside the mall, which is open except for the J.C.
-Penney.
-Yellow police tape cordoned off one entrance to the store.

-“We do not believe there is a threat to the general public,” he told reporters.

-Camacho said he could not immediately confirm how many people were involved in the shooting.
-Details on the person who was killed weren’t immediately known.
+Aurora Police Department spokesman Anthony Camacho told the Denver Post that there is not a “mass shooter situation” but he could not immediately confirm how many people were involved.
+The condition of the person known to be shot was not immediately clear.

-Officers patrolling the mall responded to reports of gunfire inside the store and found one person wounded, Camacho said.
-Police also were trying to determine how the shooter got away, he added.
+Nobody was in custody as of late Friday afternoon, but police officials say there is no active shooter.

-A witness, Jalen Martin, told The Denver Post that he was walking in the mall when he heard a noise and saw people running.
+A witness, Jalen Martin, told the Post that he was walking in the Town Center at Aurora around 4 p.m. when he heard a noise and saw people running.

 “A few of the people who were in the cluster said, ‘He’s shooting; he’s got a gun,’” Martin said.